OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/domestic-payments.md

 The OBRemittanceInformation1 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obremittanceinformation1) page.

+#### OBRegulatoryReporting1

+The OBRegulatoryReporting1 class is defined in the [payment-initiation-api-profile](../../profiles/payment-initiation-api-profile.md#obregulatoryreporting1) page.

 ### Domestic Payment - Request

 The OBWriteDomestic2 object will be used for a call to: